 Brentside has a strict uniform code for all pupils except Nursery children.
-The uniform consists of dark grey, black or navy skirts and trousers, a white Brentside polo shirt and the blue or grey Brentside jumper, which can be bought directly from the school.
+The uniform consists of dark grey, black or navy skirts and trousers, a white Brentside polo shirt and the blue Brentside jumper or cardigan, which can be bought directly from the school.
 We also have a Book Bag, which is compulsory for all Key Stage 1 children, and optional for Key Stage 2 children.